gleechi/gleechi.github.io/pages/knowledge/sensor_record_replay.md

            interaction #7  has 593/593 frames/states, on object pear
            interaction #8  has 40/40 frames/states
            interaction #9  has 358/358 frames/states, on object screwdriver
-         humanoid_handRight1 has 1 sequence(s):
+         humanoid_handRight1 has 1 segment(s):
            interaction #0  has 4085/4085 frames/states

 Above code block shows a display of one recording on an avatar with a pair of left and right humanoid hands.
 You can see in this recording:
-* the left hand sensor data has been segmented (automatically during recording) into 10 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSequence}}">Interaction Sequence</a>s, with incremental ids starting from #0.
+* the left hand sensor data has been segmented (automatically during recording) into 10 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionSegment}}">Interaction Segment</a>, with incremental ids starting from #0.
-* sequence #0 has 462 frames while hand was not interacting with any object (hence not information of on which object),
+* segment #0 has 462 frames while hand was not interacting with any object (hence not information of on which object),
-* sequence #1 has 934 frames while hand was interacting with object baseball,
+* segment #1 has 934 frames while hand was interacting with object baseball,
-* sequence #2 starts when hand stopped interaction with baseball, and back to a state without interacting with any object,
+* segment #2 starts when hand stopped interaction with baseball, and back to a state without interacting with any object,
-* sequence #3 starts when hand started to interact with another object apple, and so on ...
+* segment #3 starts when hand started to interact with another object apple, and so on ...
-* however for the right hand, during the entire time of sensor recording (4085 frames), was not interacting with any object, therefore no segmented sequences.
+* however for the right hand, during the entire time of sensor recording (4085 frames), was not interacting with any object, therefore no separated segments.

-### Why Segmenting into Interaction Sequences?
+### Why Segmenting into Interaction Segments?

-The reason we segment the sensor data into different interaction sequences by objects is because we can later replay the sensor data
+The reason we segment the sensor data into different interaction segments by objects is because we can later replay the sensor data
-* either on the entire recording,
+* either on the entire recording sequence,
-* or play just one particular sequence on a particular object.
+* or play just one particular interaction segment on a particular object.

 Each option has its use cases.
 For example once you record all the steps to go through a training task,
-* if you want to show the entire steps you can fully replay all sequences;
+* if you want to show the entire steps you can fully replay the whole sequence;
-* you can however also replay a specific interaction with any specific object to show a single step in training.
+* you can however also replay a specific interaction segment on a specific object to show a single step in training.

-In latter case such a interaction sequence can be picked out to suppliment a training authoring system such as Gleechi's step manager.
+In latter case such a interaction segment can be picked out to suppliment a training authoring system such as Gleechi's step manager.

 ### What is Recorded Exactly?